aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 In the **`CloudFormation Console`**, click on the Rancher Manager **`Stack`**.
 If you are using AWS Workshop Studio at an AWS Event, the stack will be named **`rke2-eks-cluster-workshop`**.
 Outside AWS Workshop Studio, the stack will have a user-defined name you selected in the previous section.

 On the stack detail page, click on the **`Outputs`** tab.
 You should see the **`RancherURL`**.
-Open the link in a new tab to bring up the Rancher Multi-Cluster Manager web interface.
+Open the link in a new tab to bring up the Rancher Manager web interface.
 If your browser presents you with a certificate warning, you can safely proceed.

 > The workshop environment uses self-signed certificates for learning purposes.
 In a production environment, always use certificates issued from a trusted public or private certificate authority.
 [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) makes it easy to provision, manage, deploy, and renew SSL/TLS certificates.

 ![aws-console-cf-mgmt](/static/images/content/21-aws-cf-mgmt.png)
 ![aws-console-cf-mgmt](/static/images/content/21-aws-cf-mgmt-detail.png)

-## Rancher Multi-Cluster Manager
+## Rancher Manager

 ### Step 1:

-Next, we need to complete the bootstrap process in the Rancher Multi-Cluster Manager.
+Next, we need to complete the bootstrap process in the Rancher Manager.

 First, enter the bootstrap password that was set during installation: **`"Pa22word"`**.
 Select **`Log in with Local User`**.